Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Supplementary Note 8: Additional maps

 In the main manuscript, we have presented selected \didv maps of monomers, dimer, trimers and an extended 27-atom chain, which helped identifying the nature of the YSR states.
 This section provides additional data, which corroborate the assignments in the main text.

-Figure \ref{Fig:didv}a-c complements the \didv maps presented in Fig.\,3 of the main manuscript with the opposite bias polarity.
-Additionally, Fig.\,\ref{Fig:didv}d,e show \didv maps of the thermally activated $\alpha$-derived resonances at $eV_{\mathrm{YSR}}=\mp|\Delta_{\mathrm{tip}}-E_{\mathrm{YSR}}|$.
+Supplementary Figure \ref{Fig:didv}a-c complement the \didv maps presented in Fig.\,3 of the main manuscript with the opposite bias polarity.
+Additionally, Supplementary Fig.\,\ref{Fig:didv}d,e show \didv maps of the thermally activated $\alpha$-derived resonances at $eV_{\mathrm{YSR}}=\mp|\Delta_{\mathrm{tip}}-E_{\mathrm{YSR}}|$.
 These data support the identification of the $\alpha$- and $\beta$-derived states by their distinct symmetries and presence/absence of nodal planes.
-Especially the assignment of both $\alpha$ states of the dimer to be at the other bias polarity becomes clear when inspecting the thermal maps.
-Further, the two nodal planes of $\alpha^{\mathrm{t2}}$ are more pronounced at negative bias.
-Some similar features among the $\beta$ states are highlighted in white (arrows, dashed lines).
+In particular, the assignment of both $\alpha$ states of the dimer to lie at the other bias polarity becomes clear when inspecting the thermal maps.
+The patterns of the monomer, dimer, and trimer share several features, which help in the identification of the origin of the $\beta$-derived states.
+For instance, oscillations along the white arrows in Supplementary Fig.\,\ref{Fig:didv}a are the same along the arrow in Supplementary Fig.\,\ref{Fig:didv}b, and thus indicate the $\beta$ nature of the dimer state at $\SI{-2.05}{\milli\volt}$.
+The scattering patterns encircled by white dashed lines in the dimer of Supplementary Fig.\,\ref{Fig:didv}b, can be found in the trimer again in Supplementary Fig.\,\ref{Fig:didv}c.

-Figures\,\ref{Fig:4-7atoms} and \ref{Fig:10-11atoms} show additional \didv maps at various energies for chain lengths between 4 and 11 atoms.
+Supplementary Figures\,\ref{Fig:4-7atoms} and \ref{Fig:10-11atoms} show additional \didv maps at various energies for chain lengths between 4 and 11 atoms.
 The maps reflect the character of the hybrid wave functions and their intensity distributions along shorter chains and further highlight the extended nature of the YSR bands for increasing chain length ($N>5$).
 We can identify the origin of the bands at larger chain length by structural elements common to the single atom, short and long chains.
 For example, we find signatures of the $\beta$-derived state within the coherence peaks always around $\gtrsim\SI{2.15}{\milli\volt}$ and around $\SI{1.95}{\milli\volt}$ as indicated by the blue arrows.
-States deep within the gap arise from $\alpha$-states as suggested by comparing the shapes to the $\alpha$-trimer states (Figs.\,3c main part and \ref{Fig:didv}).
+States deep within the gap arise from $\alpha$-states as suggested by comparing the shapes to the $\alpha$-trimer states (Figs.\,3c main part and Supplementary Fig.\,\ref{Fig:didv}).

 As mentioned in the main text there is a zero-energy end state ($\Delta_{\mathrm{tip}}\approx\SI{1.55}{\milli\volt}$) in the 10-atom chain.
-However, as can be inferred from the line spectra in Fig.\,4g,h in the main paper, this state is shifted to slightly higher energies at the 11-atom chain ($\SI{1.58}{\milli\electronvolt}$). \didv maps shown in Fig.\,\ref{Fig:10-11atoms} sustain this interpretation.
+However, as can be inferred from the line spectra in Fig.\,4g,h in the main paper, this state is shifted to slightly higher energies at the 11-atom chain ($\SI{1.58}{\milli\electronvolt}$). \didv maps shown in Supplementary Fig.\,\ref{Fig:10-11atoms} sustain this interpretation.